IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/ReservationID.md

 # To find missing reservations

-If you're having trouble finding your reservation, try altering the filters
+If you're having trouble finding your reservation, try altering the filters on your dashboard

 ![image](Images/FilterBar.png)